 Artistic Director - The Jefferson Dancers, Jazz, Ballet

 Steve, a native of Honolulu, Hawaii, started dancing and acting at Jefferson Performing and Visual Arts High School in Portland, Oregon, under the direction of Mary Vinton Folberg.
-He performed with the Jefferson Dancers for three years then went on to perform with Pacific Ballet Theatre (now Oregon Ballet Theatre) in 1986.
-Mr. Gonzales continued his dance training at New York University’s Tisch School of the Arts, where he was a member of the Second Avenue Dance Company.
-At NYU, he worked with directors and choreographers: Jenny Way from Twyla Tharp, Kevin Wynn, Elisa Monte, and Stephen Petronio.
+He performed with the Jefferson Dancers for three years, then went on to perform with Pacific Ballet Theatre (now Oregon Ballet Theatre) in 1986.
+Mr. Gonzales continued his dance training at New York University’s Tisch School of the Arts as a Second Avenue Dance Company member.
+At NYU, he worked with directors and choreographers Jenny Way from Twyla Tharp, Kevin Wynn, Elisa Monte, and Stephen Petronio.
 He also choreographed several pieces for Second Avenue Dance Company members and collaborated with other choreographers at NYU.
 He performed Charles Wiedman’s role in the Humphery-Wiedman retrospective performance of New Dance Variations and Conclusions, presented at the Danny Kale Playhouse in New York.
 He began dancing with MOMIX Dance Theatre just days after graduating from NYU in 1994.

 Under the direction of Moses Pendleton, he has performed MOMIX’s entire repertoire all over Europe, Canada, South America, Australia, Israel, Greece, Russia, Japan, and the United States, including their annual season at the Joyce Theater in New York.
 In addition to performing, he has also taught master classes worldwide, performed live for several television shows in Spain, Italy, Germany, and for the BBC in London, has appeared in numerous European fashion magazines, and has assumed the responsibilities of rehearsal director, choreographer, and company spokesperson to ambassadors and dignitaries around the world.

-As the artistic director of The Jefferson Dancers for the past 16 years, Mr. Gonzales has taken the Company to perform all over the world including England, France, Germany, Italy, and China.
+As the artistic director of The Jefferson Dancers for the past 16 years, Mr. Gonzales has taken the Company to perform worldwide, including England, France, Germany, Italy, and China.
 In addition to bringing in cutting-edge choreographers, he has set new and exciting works on the Company, including Rhythm is the Key, Primitive, Cancao Do Mar, Eye of RA, Time Signatures, IMPACT, Tantango, Aquatique, Endorphin, Escape Velocity, Chapter One, Anima Vita, and Chaotic Beauty which were performed in the gala concerts at the National High School Dance Festivals in Long Beach, CA, Miami, FL, and Philadelphia, PA.
-He credits the program at Jefferson with exposing him to the dance world, and ultimately launching his career.
-He is determined to see the program flourish to its greatest potential, and dedicated to ensuring that The Jefferson Dancers will continue to influence generations to come.
+He credits the program at Jefferson with exposing him to the dance world and ultimately launching his career.
+He is determined to see the program flourish to its greatest potential and is dedicated to ensuring that The Jefferson Dancers will continue influencing future generations.

 Jefferson Dancers II, Hip Hop, African

-Bunky was born, and now resides, in Portland, Oregon.
-He began his training at Tubman and Fernwood Middle Schools, and continued dancing at Jefferson High School.
-He is a Jefferson Dancer alumnus, and trained in ballet, jazz, tap, modern, African, hip-hop, step, and gymnastics.
-Bunky was also member of the Northwest African American Ballet for six years.
-He has performed internationally, and nationally for shows including Nike, Avia, Reebok, and Nordstrom.
-He is co-founder of Dynasty Dance Zone, and has been teaching dancers of all ages extensively for the past 17 years.
-He currently teaches jazz, hip-hop and African at Jefferson High School.
-Bunky prides himself on giving back to the community, and is known for his dynamic, energetic, and inspirational presence.
+Bunky was born and now resides in Portland, Oregon.
+He began training at Tubman and Fernwood Middle Schools and continued dancing at Jefferson High School.
+He is a Jefferson Dancer alumnus and trained in ballet, jazz, tap, modern, African, hip-hop, step, and gymnastics.
+Bunky was also a Northwest African American Ballet member for six years.
+He has performed internationally and nationally for shows including Nike, Avia, Reebok, and Nordstrom.
+He co-founded Dynasty Dance Zone and has taught dancers of all ages extensively for the past 17 years.
+He currently teaches jazz, hip-hop, and African at Jefferson High School.
+Bunky prides himself on giving back to the community and is known for his dynamic, energetic, and inspirational presence.

 Cynthia teaches ballet at Jefferson.
-She began her career at Ballet Pacifica under Lila Zali, she was the youngest to receive a Ford Foundation Scholarship to attend the School of American Ballet in New York City.
-Cynthia also received full scholarships to attend with Joffrey Ballet, American Ballet Theatre and The San Francisco Ballet.
+She began her career at Ballet Pacifica under Lila Zali.
+She was the youngest to receive a Ford Foundation Scholarship to attend the School of American Ballet in New York City.
+Cynthia also received full scholarships to attend the Joffrey Ballet, American Ballet Theatre, and The San Francisco Ballet.